mlrun/demos/getting-started.md

 ### Feature Engineering

-This is a common step when dealing with machine-learning project.
-Deep-learning projects sometimes do not require special feature engineering, for example, a neural-network can identify key areas in an image without special features.
+This is a common step when dealing with a machine-learning project.
+Deep learning projects sometimes do not require special feature engineering.
+For example, a neural network can identify key areas in an image without special features.

-In case you have to perform feature engineering, remember that the training pipeline is not just the model training.
+If you have to perform feature engineering, remember that the training pipeline is not just the model training.
 You may have some data manipulation to perform.
 Therefore, the data processing is still key to this step.
-You may not know ahead of time which features your model will need, this is an iterative process where you create a set of features, train some models, and then consider other features that may be useful.
+You may not know ahead of time which features your model will need, so this is an iterative process where you create a set of features, train some models, and then consider other features that may be useful.
 Consider not just the feature definition, but also how you would serve the features.

 ### Finding the Right Model

 It's usually a good idea to try out several algorithms with different hyperparameters when training models.
-While it's great if you come up with an innovative model, it's a good idea to look for previous work, maybe someone already has a relatively good model that you can use.
-Remember that this hackathon primary focus is necessarily the best model, but rather the best way to operationalize the workflow.
+While it's great if you come up with an innovative model, it's a good idea to look for existing work to see if there's a relatively good model that you can use.
+Remember that the primary focus of this hackathon is not the best model, but rather the best way to operationalize the workflow.

 If you would like to take a more advanced approach, consider creating a model ensemble.